Operations

 Hi [Name],

-Noticed [Company] just raised your Series B. Great milestone.
-Teams scaling at that stage usually face the same challenge: the volume of outbound needed to build enterprise pipeline grows faster than what your SDR team can personalize manually.
+Noticed [Company] just raised your Series B. Teams scaling at that stage usually face the same challenge: the volume of outbound needed to build enterprise pipeline grows faster than what your SDR team can personalize manually.

 [Similar Company] went from a 3% to 19% reply rate in their first month.